autogenai/easy-problems-that-llms-get-wrong/README.md

 ### Contributing

 Contributions to enhance or extend the functionality of this tool are welcomed with open arms.
 Please adhere to conventional coding standards and include unit tests with your pull requests.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.